-The great ones seem to provide great service effortlessly.
+Great companies seem to provide great service effortlessly.
 They obviously love what they do and seem to always know and provide what you want.
 They get to know you.
-When you have a problem they find a way solve it quickly before it turns into a crisis.
+When you have a problem they find a way to solve it quickly before it turns into a crisis.
 There are five basic types of electrical control panel manufacturers.

 - Electrical Control Panel Manufacturers– Their primary business is producing control panels.
 The best ones know how Electrical Parts Distributors, Electrical Contractors, Control System Integrators, and Equipment Manufacturers work, but aren’t interested in performing their functions.

-- Electrical Parts Distributors – An Electrical Parts Distributor’s primary business is distributing parts, but some distributors sell control panel parts and assemble control panels to expand their parts business.
+- Electrical Parts Distributors – An Electrical Parts Distributor’s primary business is distributing parts.
+Some distributors sell control panel parts and assemble control panels to expand their parts business.
 Most do it as a means to increase weak control panel parts sales.

-- Electrical Contractors – An Electrical Contractor’s primary business is installing electrical equipment and the wiring that interconnect them, but some make control panels as part of their contracting business.
-Some do it to expand their business.
-Others do it to control quality.
+- Electrical Contractors – An Electrical Contractor’s primary business is installing electrical equipment and the wiring systems that interconnect them.
+Some make control panels as part of their contracting business.
+Most do it to expand their business, but others do it to control quality.

-- Control System Integrators – A Control System Integrator’s primary business is understanding and implementing new control system installations, but some build control panels to support their systems business.
-Some do it to grow their business.
-Others do it to improve quality.
+- Control System Integrators – A Control System Integrator’s primary business is understanding and implementing new control system installations.
+Some build control panels to support their systems business.
+Most do it to grow their business, but others do it to improve quality.

 - Equipment Manufacturers – An Equipment Manufacturer’s primary business is understanding their markets and producing equipment for them.
 Some build control panels to support their equipment business.
-Some do it to control cost.
-Others do it to control quality.
+Most do it to control cost, but others do it to control quality.